Hello, I am Nina Folkersma (1969, Buitenpost) and I’m an independent curator, editor and advisor, based in Amsterdam.

 Next to my curatorial experience, I have a curriculum as an art critic and editor.
 I regularly contribute to Metropolis M – the leading Dutch magazine on contemporary art, of which I was also an editor for many years – and other art magazine and catalogues.

-I live in Amsterdam with my husband Eric Wie, our son Romer (5) and daughter Renée (14).
+I live in Amsterdam with my 8 year old son Romer.